How to choose a mountain bike? Discover our mountain bike buying guide

 Hardtail mountain bike

-Suspension fork in the front, rigid (no suspension) in the rear.
-This is, by far, the most common MTB version because they are a solid balance of weight, maneuverability and capability.
-Flexible enough to use on most types of terrain, from fire roads to very technical singletracks.
-Hardtails are ideal for most beginners as they are typically lighter and more affordable.
+It has a suspension fork in the front and is rigid (no suspension) in the rear.
+This is, by far, the most common MTB version because it is a solid balance of weight, maneuverability, and capability.

 Full-suspension mountain bike

-AKA dual suspension.
-Suspension fork in the front, built-in suspension in the rear triangle of the bike.
-Most comfy on bumpy terrain, and are built to handle most everything thrown at them.
-Excellent for those who love riding a bike but do not appreciate their bodies having to absorb all the bumps on the trail.
 The tradeoff is that they are often a bit heavier than hardtails and tend to cost more due to the extra componentry and tech that go into them.
-On technical, bumpy downhills you will be thrilled to ride this style of MTB for its increased control and ability to smooth out the bumps.
+On technical, bumpy downhills, you will be thrilled to ride this style of MTB because of its increased control and ability to smooth out the bumps.

 How to choose the right mountain bike?

-- Downhill: Purpose-built race machines, designed purely for going downhill β aptly, swiftly and as comfortably and safely as possible.
+- Downhill: Purpose-built race machines, designed purely for going downhill – aptly, swiftly and as comfortably and safely as possible.
 Designed to handle the stress of pure downhill riding like jumping off high ledges and tackling treacherous rock gardens.
 Do be forewarned, though, that there is nothing fun about climbing with these heavy monsters.

 - Electric: AKA eMTB.
-An eMTB is basically a traditional MTB but with integrated motor for those who can use a bit of support.
+An eMTB is a traditional MTB but with an integrated motor for those who can use a bit of support.
 With the pedal-assist activated, you will climb faster and enjoy improved technical skills on challenging terrain as it offers more traction and helps you to better roll over obstacles in your way.

 Is an E-MTB right for you?